 Whitman, B.J., W. F. Porter, A. C. Dechen Quinn, D. M. Williams, J. Frair, B. Underwood, and J. C. Crawford.
 2018.
 Movement behavior preceding autumn mortality for white-tailed deer in central New York.
 Journal of Mammalogy 99(3): 675-683.

 Herbst, S. J., B. S. Stevens, D. B. Hayes, and P. A. Hanchin.
 2017.
 Influence of movement dynamics on walleye harvest management in intermixed fisheries in a Chain of Lakes.
 North American Journal of Fisheries Management 37:467-479.

 Jarzyna, M. A., and B. A. Maurer.
 2017.
 Ecogeography and macroecology.
 Pages 1602-1606 in D. N. Richardson, M. F. Castree, A. L. Goodchild, W. Kobayashi and R. Marston, editors.
 The international encyclopedia of geography: people, the earth, environment, and technology.
 Wiley-Blackwell, Hoboken, New Jersey, USA.

 Porter, W. F., and K. F. Millenbah.
 2017.
 Being a professional and acting professionally.
-In: Henke, S. and Krausman, P., editors, Becoming a Wildlife Professional.
-Johns Hopkins University Press.
+Pages 166-170 in S. Henke and P. Krausman, editors, Becoming a Wildlife Professional.
+Johns Hopkins University Press, Baltimore, Maryland, USA.